-iCAT works with any video camera.
-If the camera can provide an MJPEG stream, iCAT uses this format because it is the most efficient for video analytics.
-If the camera provides only MPEG formats (MPEG-4, H.264, and MxPEG) then iCAT can also work on these streaming formats.
+iCat works with any video camera.
+If the camera can provide an MJPEG stream, iCat uses this format because it is the most efficient for video analytics.
+If the camera provides only MPEG formats (MPEG-4, H.264, H.265, and MxPEG) then iCat can also work on these streaming formats.
 However, please be aware that video analytics in MPEG streams requires a lot more CPU power than in MJPEG streams since the decoding is much more complex (for multi-stream operation please see below).
-Also video analytics in iCAT generally works on CIF (or QVGA or nearest) resolution.
-This is a good balance between accuracy and CPU overhead.
-If there is a continuous recording enabled for the camera, iCAT uses this stream for its algorithms and does not cause additional bandwidth.
-If the size of the stream is bigger than CIF, iCAT downscales it to CIF (or QVGA or nearest) resolution.

-MPEG streams causes additional delays because it works on groups of pictures or frames (so called GOPs).
-As a rule of thumb, iCAT adds a delay of approximately 1 GOP duration.
-Depending on the actual MPEG cameras model, a GOP duration is between 0.5 and 1 sec (see also 4.2 Adding a new camera and setting basic properties on page 33).
+Also video analytics in MPEG streams causes additional delays because it works on groups of pictures or frames (so called GOPs).
+As a rule of thumb, iCat adds a delay of approximately 1 GOP duration.
+Depending on the actual MPEG cameras model, a GOP duration is between 0.5 and 1 sec (see also 4.2 Adding a new camera and setting basic properties on page 34).